joeedh/BlueNoiseStippling/README.md

 Play around with the parameters a bit.
 They tend to vary depending on what you are looking for, and the color profile of the image you've loaded.

+Note that for many of the parameters you have to regenerate the image with 'reset';
+you can tell because the image won't immediately update itself.

 ![example image](http://joeedh.github.io/BlueNoiseStippling/examples/stippe_1.png "Example 2")